Introduction to the trust

 Ron was an active member of the Trust up until his untimely death in June 2015.

-Mark recently resigned from the Trust due to work commitments elsewhere but continues his interest and support of the Trust; in addition to fisheries management in Fiordland as well as other areas of New Zealand and still, at times, is relief skipper on Fiordland's DOC vessel.
+Mark resigned from the Trust due to work commitments elsewhere but continued his interest and support of the Trust; in addition to fisheries management in Fiordland as well as other areas of New Zealand and still, at times, is relief skipper on Fiordland's DOC vessel.